dodoron241237/tsm-net-demo/index.md

 <a name="abstract"></a>
 # Abstract
-<font family = "標楷體" >We proposed a novel approach in the field of time-scale modification on the audio signals.
+<font family = "標楷體" color = '#dd0000">We proposed a novel approach in the field of time-scale modification on the audio signals.
 While traditional methods use framing technique and spectral approaches use shorttime Fourier transform to get high-level units, TSM-Net, our neural-network model encodes the raw audio into a high-level latent representation called neuralgram.
 Since the resulting neuralgram is a two-dimensional image with real values, we apply some existing image resizing techniques on the neuralgram and decode it using our neural decoder to obtain the time-scaled audio.
 Our method yields little artifacts and opens a new possibility in the research of modern time-scale modification.</font>

 <!-- <a name="model"></a>
 # Model Description -->